3 ways GoCardless helps you choose the right payment mix

 Choosing the right mix of payment methods for your customers can greatly impact customer acquisition and retention.
-So, it’s important to consider methods that are both available to and preferred by consumers.
+So, it’s important to consider methods that are both available to and preferred by consumers to cater to as many as possible.

 In a 2021 YouGov survey commissioned by GoCardless of over 15,000 consumers, globally almost 2x as many consumers have access to debit cards or bank accounts (for bank-to-bank payments) than cheques.
 27% more consumers have access to debit cards or bank accounts (for bank-to-bank payments) than PayPal.
 From this research, it’s clear that no single payment method gives you complete market penetration, but access to debit cards and bank accounts are most common.
 Having the right mix is essential to meet consumer demand.